nabilhassein/nabilhassein.github.io/pages/posts/generative-DOOM.md

 ## Decolonizing Pronouncing
 Instead, I attempt to conclude with a productive suggestion specific to the example of this post.
-I'm far from being a linguistics expert, so perhaps my speculations here are off base, but I believe it's technically feasible to at least partially remedy this situation by making use of some well-known facts about English dialects such as AAVE, specifically phonology (literally the "study of sounds").
+I'm far from being a linguistics expert, so perhaps my speculations here are off base, but I believe it's technically feasible to at least partially remedy this situation by making use of some well-known facts about English dialects such as AAVE.
+Since we are discussing pronunciation, we are interested specifically in a branch of linguistics called phonology (literally meaning the "study of sounds").

 For example, in AAVE "first" and "verse" are rhymes due to the phenomenon of [consonant cluster reduction](https://en.wikipedia.org/wiki/Cluster_reduction).
 Not every transformation between General American English and AAVE (or any of the many other English dialects that might be of interest to software artists) can be captured by such rules, but I believe this one is completely regular, or at least mostly regular.